UP NEXT:

 How Many Tournaments Are There and Who Can Register to Play?

-You don’t need to be a professional to play on the PPA Tour, however.
-There are amateur brackets for all ages and skill levels that will be played out alongside the professional brackets each day of a tournament.
+You don’t need to be a professional athlete to play on the PPA Tour, however.
+There are amateur brackets for all ages and skill levels that will be played out alongside the professional brackets during each day of a tournament.

 Carvana PPA Tour - JW Marriott Desert Ridge Open - Ben Johns